stereolabs/zed-sdk/README.md

 * **Spatial Mapping** - This sample shows how to capture a mesh with the ZED and display it with OpenGL

+* **Object Detection** - This sample shows how to use the object detection module with the ZED 2

 * **SVO Recording** - This sample shows how to record and playback video files in SVO format.
 SVO files lets you use all the ZED SDK features without having a ZED connected.

 * **Other** - Other general samples that demonstrate the use of the ZED SDK.